darrenmothersele/darrenmothersele.github.io/_posts/2014-02-20-drupal-security.md

  be done in custom database queries by using `$query->addtag('node_access')`
  * Code that works defines custom entity types should also define their own access callbacks.

-A common "bug" that I have seen in custom code is to accidentally assign to the global user object.
+A big mistake I have seen a couple of times in custom code is to accidentally assign to the global user object.
 In one particular case a faulty `if` statement in a template file was giving every user who accessed a specific node admin access.
 This is possible the most dangerous typo I have ever seen in over 20 years of programming!